christopheraue/christopheraue.net/_drafts/vertical-alignment-with-css.md

 ---
 layout: article
-title: 'All You Need To Know About Vertical-Align In CSS|The Ultimate Guide To Vertical-Align With CSS|How vertical-align In CSS Really Works'
+title: 'All You Need To Know About Vertical-Align'
 category: articles
 tags: inline-block vertical-align line-box
 image: fence.jpg